pyTigerGraph/pyTigerGraph/README.md

 Requests an authorisation token.

-This function returns a token only if [RESP++ authentication is enabled](https://docs.tigergraph.com/admin/admin-guide/user-access-management/user-privileges-and-authentication#rest-authentication).
+This function returns a token only if [REST++ authentication is enabled](https://docs.tigergraph.com/admin/admin-guide/user-access-management/user-privileges-and-authentication#rest-authentication).
 If not, an exception will be raised.

 Arguments: